Category Archives: Warfare

 Superman

 Having popped out a couple of twins, Israeli bloggess Gloria Salt is back.
 Via the comments on her most recent post, I stumbled upon the output of “nationally syndicated Libertarian columnist and author” Vin Suprynowicz.
-Via his commentary on the war in Lebanon… It’s typical for those who crave peace to try compromise and appeasement.
-These […]
+Via his commentary on the war in Lebanon… It’s typical for those who crave peace to try compromise and appeasement. […]

 A Magician